- The museum

 Oskar Kokoschka, the enfant terrible of the Vienna of Klimt and Freud, inspired an entire generation of artists.
 His portraits of people and animals are the subject of a major exhibition at Museum Boijmans Van Beuningen this autumn.
-More than a hundred and forty of his paintings and drawings of leading figures within the Austrian avant-garde are coming to Rotterdam.
+The exhibition in Rotterdam includes more than 140 of his portraits of leading figures within the Austrian avant-garde.

 The combination of portraits of people and animals takes its inspiration from the exhibition ‘Bildnisse von Oskar Kokoschka - Menschen und Tiere’ at Kunstsalon Paul Cassirer in Berlin in 1927.
 Although people were the central subject matter in Kokoschka’s work and he said he wanted to paint ‘man’s aura in space’, he was also fascinated by animals and loved to paint them.
 Kokoschka’s portraits of people show how he viewed man and his role in society.
 His paintings offer a personal perspective on the great events in the period around the turn of the century and Europe’s dislocation by two world wars.

 “Oskar Kokoschka - Portraits of People and Animals” is divided into seven sections, including the circle around Adolf Loos, the artist’s love for Alma Mahler, portraits of children, political portraits, and portraits of animals.
 The exhibition, curated by guest curator Beatrice von Bormann, begins with the earliest portraits from around 1906 and works that Kokoschka made for the Wiener Werkstätte.
 It ends with his last self-portrait from 1971-72, in which he faces mortality.
 The exhibition is accompanied by a richly illustrated catalogue with essays from internationally respected Kokoschka experts.